jamsocket/aper/book/src/implementing.md

 # Implementing new state machines

-So far, we've created state machines by composing primitive, pre-built state machines and using the derive macro.
-For more flexibility, you can also implement your own.
+So far, aside from the [opening example](building.md), we've created state machines by composing primitive, pre-built state machines and using the derive macro.
+For total flexibility, you can also implement your own.
 This may be useful when you want to implement a shared data structure that can't be expressed efficiently with Aper's built-in data structures, or when your program state